 My recovery weeks generally consists of 2 active recovery rides during the week and one or two endurance rides on the weekends.
 There are recovery weeks where I do very little (2 rides) to no riding at all.
 Personally I found that a rest week completely off the bike creates more time for other stuff, more sleep, and brings more physical and mental freshness.

 Blend the easy week with the very best recovery method – 7 to 9 hours of quality sleep!
 Recovery happens when you sleep; the body repairs and rebuild, and grows stronger.
+So lack of sleep is clearly a risk factor for overtraining.

 As we all know training creates stress and gets added to stress of daily life.
 Aside from the weekly active recovery days and rest days, a full week where training is reduced or even taking a break from training is necessary to allow the body the time it needs to recuperate.